Skip to content

 Vulnerable Bodies: Domestic Violence in the Hispanic/Latinx Community During a Pandemic

-October 15, 2020Karina Elizabeth Vázquez, Sadie Wenger and Danny Frascella COVID-19, Informed Commentary Leave a comment
+October 15, 2020Karina Elizabeth Vázquez, Sadie Wenger and Danny Frascella COVID-19 Series, Informed Commentary, Special Series Leave a comment

 While it is easily argued that domestic violence is a public health matter, it has been consistently excluded from news